Brachytherapy for Clinically Localized Prostate Cancer Using Permanently Implanted Seeds - CAM 80114

 Clinical Context and Therapy Purpose

-The purpose of permanent LDR brachytherapy as monotherapy is to provide a treatment option that is an alternative to or an improvement on existing therapies, such as active surveillance, EBRT alone, surgery, and cryoablation, in patients with localized prostate cancer.
+The purpose of permanent LDR brachytherapy as monotherapy is to provide a treatment option that is an alternative to or an improvement on existing therapies, such as active surveillance, EBRT alone, surgery, and cryoablation, in individuals with localized prostate cancer.

 The following PICO was used to select literature to inform this review.